piecioshka/notes-polyconf-2016/README.md

 #### Sky/CPU is the limit!

-* pick your weapon: om next, reagetnt
+* pick your weapon: om next, reagent

 #### Hiccup example